Identifying and treating celiac disease

 A gluten-free diet can stop symptoms.

 A lifelong gluten-free diet — the only treatment for celiac disease that exists today — can stop symptoms and, in time, allow intestinal damage to heal.
 Products that contain gluten include most breads, crackers, cereals and many processed foods, as well as some consumer items such as lipstick and Play-Doh.
+See a list of products to avoid if you have celiac disease.

 Beginning a gluten-free diet can be difficult, but such diets can be healthy and varied, particularly now that specially made gluten-free products have become increasingly available.